thekashifmalik/sshfsui/README.md

 > **Note**: This software is not yet stable; there may be backwards-incompatible changes before v1.
 Use at your own
 > risk.

+### Prerequisites
+This software requires that the following are installed and configured:

+- SSH
+- SSHFS (via [FUSE](https://osxfuse.github.io/) for MacOS or apt for linux)

 ### MacOS instructions
 On MacOS you will need to run the following command before you can start the application: